spacecolonyone/MarsCityState/README.md

 ## Control

 All infrastructure components are controlled centrally by AI.
 The control center manages the transactions in the service platform, optimizes the path of deliveries, mitigates risks of failures, builds new housings, repairs existing housings, conditions living spaces and assists the residents.

+The control center also serves as the main interface in communication between the residents, the businesses, the governor, the service platform.
+For example, when a resident wants to report an incident they will talk to the AI.

 ```
 Simulation of evolution of city - moving neighborhoods